-We have entered into an agreement to acquire Eagle.
-The closing of this acquisition is subject to the receipt of financing and the satisfaction of customary closing conditions.
-In addition, the acquisition agreement is subject to termination by either party under certain circumstances if the closing has not occurred on or before February 28, 2006.
+We have entered into a letter of intent to purchase Eagle.
+The closing of this acquisition is subject to the execution and delivery of a definitive purchase agreement and other documentation, receipt of financing and the satisfaction of customary closing conditions.
 We cannot assure you that we will consummate the Eagle acquisition on favorable terms, or at all.
-If the acquisition agreement terminates due to our failure to complete this offering or obtain alternative financing (except under certain circumstances), or if Eagle elects to terminate the acquisition agreement because we are in material breach of our obligations under the acquisition agreement, we will lose a \$2.0 million deposit that we made upon execution of the acquisition agreement.
-Also, if we do not complete the Eagle acquisition, our expected results of operations in the future may be adversely affected, and we will have a large portion of the proceeds of this offering available to us for general corporate purposes.
+If we do not complete the Eagle acquisition because we are unable to obtain the necessary financing (other than due to Eagle) or because there is a material adverse change in general economic, financial or market conditions, we will lose a \$2.0 million deposit that we will be required to make upon execution of a definitive purchase agreement.
+Also, if we do not complete the Eagle acquisition, our expected results of operations in the future may be adversely affected, and we will have a larger portion of the proceeds of this offering available to us for general corporate purposes.